hashicorp/terraform-provider-nomad/website/docs/d/acl_token.html.markdown

 ~> **Warning:** this data source will store tokens in the Terraform state.
 Take care to [protect your state file](/docs/state/sensitive-data.html).

+-> **Note:** This data source is deprecated and may be removed in a future release.
+Use the `nomad_acl_token` ephemeral resource when the token secret is needed during a run without storing it in Terraform state.

 ## Example Usage

 ```hcl